kaankacar/kaankacar/README.md

 # Hello world!👋

-- :sunny:I'm a self-taught Front End Developer who is looking to relocate.
+- :sunny:I'm a self-taught developer who is looking to relocate.

 ## Currently I'm working on:👀
  - ✨ My own Chat App.